Martin

 by Nathaniel Berry

-Martin lives with his wife, Rosie, and nine-month old son, Christian, out on Carleton Road, past where the blacktop ends and the road turns to dust.
+Martin lives with his wife, Rosie, and nine-month old son, Jacob, out on Carleton Road, past where the blacktop ends and the road turns to dust.
 Martin is a manager for a chemical company that props up something like a third of the economy in the county.
 Rosie works at the nursing home, where they’ve paired down the staff to three twelve-hour shifts a day.
 They have a quarantine wing, extra space they hope they don’t need.
 Martin’s son has more hair on his head than his father does, now.
 Martin has almost died a couple of times at work: he slipped on a chemical spill and endured a concussion right before his wedding, and, another time, a pressurized vat exploded, propelling its steel lid into his shoulder.
 But the job pays well enough, and it gives him a lot of PPE: full and half-faced respirators, unlimited gloves, and, recently, a bonus—a t-shirt that says Essential on the front.

 I drive out to Martin’s place the night before I leave town again.
 I half-expect him to be in crisis, because he was always the youngest of us, always a little more scared of the dark on sleepovers and camp-out nights.
 He is the only friend I have who never moved away from Adrian.